Ajmal Ahmady: Departure from Afghanistan

 Ahmady left Afghanistan on an American military flight on 15 August, as the Islamic Republic collapsed in light of the 2021 Taliban offensive.
 As he left he posted his final experiences in a tweet that went viral.
+He criticised government figures Fazel Mahmood Fazly and Hamdullah Mohib for being "too inexperienced in their roles".

 Media Appearances

-Governor Ahmady has given live interviews, spoken at conferences, written op-eds, interviewed in podcasts, and been featured in numerous media outlets.
+Ahmady has given live interviews, spoken at conferences, written op-eds, interviewed in podcasts, and been featured in numerous media outlets.

 His conference appearances include at the Bloomberg New Economy Forum (NEF) where he spoke on a panel with former U.K. Prime Minister Tony Blair and Ian Bremmer, at a Financial Times webinar with General Petraeus, and in India at the Indian Ocean Conference and Global Business Summit.

 He has also attended multilateral forums including the IMF 2020 Annual Meetings, the 2018 Geneva Conference on Afghanistan, and the World Bank Seminar on Policy Challenges for the Financial Sector; as well as spoken at numerous think tanks, including describing economic reforms at the Wilson Center (2018), investment opportunities at the Heritage Foundation (2019), and the collapse of the government at the Atlantic Council (2021).

 In his Op-Eds, he outlined three internal and three external factors that led to Afghanistan's collapse in Foreign Affairs, has argued for continued engagement in Afghanistan in the Financial Times, has outlined continued challenges that the Taliban would face in Bloomberg, highlighted earlier positive economic reforms in The Hill, and outlined financial sector reforms in Bahktar News.

 In his television and online interviews, he has described Afghanistan's challenges and his escape from the country in CNN, Sky News, BBC, TRT World, G-Zero Media, and WION News.